25 Best Google Apps in 2026 to Save Time and Get More Done

 Consider Google Maps as your personal navigation and local discovery guide.
 This Google app is way more useful than you think.

-And not just a route, it also provides accurate directions with a voice assistant, traffic on the route, and an approximate arrival timing.
+And not just a route, it also provides accurate directions with a voice assistant, traffic on the route, and an approximate arrival time.
 These features actually save you a huge amount of time when you already know how to reach the place by taking the most suitable route.

-And if you are in a new city, I suggest making use of the “Explore” tab.
+And if you are in a new city, I suggest using the โ€œExploreโ€ tab.
 It lets you explore popular places and those rated highest by other people.

 5. YouTube